 - Some trees may survive for many years as disease progression can be very slow or even show signs of recovery (vigorous callus development at the margins of cankers when bark has been killed by the disease).

-Scientists are also exploring the impact that other Phytophthora species have on the health of trees.
+Scientists are also exploring the impact that Phytophthora species have on the health of trees.
+Frequent symptoms associated with Phytophthora pathogens include bleeding canker on trunks and branches.

 For further information please contact: